percy-xu/cicc/Industry Momentum + CAPE/README.md

 #### Relative CAPE

-In an industry-rotation strategy, we would want to compare one industry with other industries.
+In an industry-rotation strategy we would, in one way or another, compare one industry with other industries.
 But does it really make sense to compare the CAPE ratios across industries?
-CAPE ratio is a measure of value, and some industries are just inherently more expensive than others by nature.
-The technology industry, for example, is almost always more likely to have a higher CAPE ratio than the consumer staples industry.
+CAPE ratio is a measure of value, and some industries are just inherently more expensive than others.
+The technology industry, for example, is more likely to have a higher CAPE ratio than the consumer staples industry.
+If we compared the "raw" CAPE ratios across industries in our strategy, the technology industry is almost never going to be overweighted because it will always be relatively more expensive.
+(And our industry-rotation strategy would not rotate so much at all!)
 This is why Shiller and Bunn computed a *Relative CAPE Ratio* for every industry.
-The Relative CAPE ratio of an industry is computed by comparing its current CAPE against historical CAPE ratios, therefore making cross-industry comparisons possible.
+The Relative CAPE ratio of an industry is calculated by comparing its current CAPE ratio against its historical CAPE ratios.
+In other words, the Relative CAPE ratio of an industry is only determined by its own history and completely irrelevant with other industries and therefore making meaningful cross-industry comparisons possible.

 The Relative CAPE ratio is calculated by dividing the current CAPE ratio of an industry by the average of its own CAPE ratios in the last 20 years.
-In this project, we shorten this period to 10 years (or 40 periods, as CAPE is computed quarterly) for the same reason for using 5 years of data when computing the CAPE ratio.
+In this project, we shorten this period to 10 years (or 40 periods, as CAPE ratios are computed quarterly) for the same reason for using 5 years of data when computing the CAPE ratio.
 Historical CAPE ratios are winsorized at the 5% level, removing outlier periods and reducing turbulence.

-For a formulaic expression, the Relative CAPE in period *t* is defined as:
+For a formulaic expression, the Relative CAPE ratio in period *t* is defined as:

 <!-- $\text{Relative CAPE}_{t}=\frac{\text{CAPE}_t}{{\frac{1}{40}\sum^{40}_{i=1}\text{CAPE}_{t-40+i}}}$ -->